jgillich/cloudfm/README.md

 This will put you in a shell with all dependencies available.
 There are also a few new commands: `build`, `run` and `test`.

-There is one more thing: Configuring a database.
-Either create a `.env` file or set the following as environment variable:

-    DATABASE_URL=/tmp/mp.sqlite

-And then run `diesel migration run` to apply the migrations.